 We also offer a range of opportunities for students to engage in performance, direction and technical theatre skills outside of the classroom.
 One of the annual highlights in the Dubai College calendar is the whole College production, alternating performances of large-scale ensemble texts with collaborative musical favourites!
-Past productions include Hairspray, The Tempest, Alice in Wonderland, West Side Story, The Odyssey and Guys and Dolls and Little Shop of Horrors.
+Past productions include Hairspray, The Tempest, Alice in Wonderland, West Side Story, The Odyssey, Our Day Out, Guys and Dolls and Little Shop of Horrors.

 Alongside our big scale productions, we also produce a vast array of smaller pieces throughout the year with multiple devised and text-based examination performances, the popular House Drama Competition, Drama Club and our fantastic school exchange programme with Bedales School in Hampshire, UK.

 We are well equipped with a state of the art 900 seat Auditorium for our productions, along with a more intimate and fully resourced 140 seat Drama Studio.
 LED lighting, sound systems, mirrored studio space and an extensive costume cupboard all ensure that our Drama lessons are inspiring and stimulating for all students!